 It could be a proposal with far-reaching consequences for the chemical industry and us as consumers.
 A possible ban on PFAS – special per- and polyfluorinated alkyl substances – is being discussed in the European Union.
 Generally understandable contribution from Dr. Jörg Wetterau in Fascination Chemistry ( to the article )

-Reusable packaging for food or plastic-free clothing ensures more sustainability and recycling in everyday life.
-Laboratories are not always able to do without single-use plastics.
-But there are ways to keep the amount small.
-Contribution by Purnesh Chattopadhyay, Stella Bodiguel, Juliane Simmchen in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/wo-sich-einwegplastik-vermeiden-laesst-4137780 )
+Reusable packaging for food or plastic-free clothing ensure greater sustainability and recycling in everyday life.
+In laboratories, it is not always possible to avoid single-use plastics.
+But there are ways to keep their amount to a minimum.
+Article by Purnesh Chattopadhyay, Stella Bodiguel, Juliane Simmchen in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/wo-sich-einwegplastik-vermeiden-laesst-4137780 )

 Some active ingredients in old medicines are too valuable to be disposed of in waste incineration.
 A working group at the University of Erlangen-Nuremberg extracts them and makes them usable as chemicals for research and teaching.
 Article by Markus R. Heinrich in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/labor-statt-muellcontainer-4138226 )

-Contribution by Joachim von Heimburg, Emil Roduner, Klaus‐Dieter Franz, Wolfgang Huebinger, Thomas Osterland in the Nachrichten aus der Chemie.
-To the article ( Free Access in the GDCh app ).
+Article by Joachim von Heimburg, Emil Roduner, Klaus‐Dieter Franz, Wolfgang Huebinger, Thomas Osterland in the Nachrichten aus der Chemie.
+To the article ( free access in the GDCh app ).

 A carbon atom tells of its journeys through plastic applications, inspired by the K 2022 plastics trade fair in Düsseldorf in the fall.
-It was in a yellow bag there for a while, because circular economy was one of the main topics of the trade fair.
+There it was in a yellow bag for a while, because circular economy was one of the main themes of the trade fair.
 To the article by Maren Bulmahn Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/als-ich-mal-in-polyamid-existierte-4133070 )

-If the chemical industry increasingly uses renewable raw materials instead of fossil raw materials, other synthesis routes are necessary.
-To date, plant-based chemicals often only make up a small part of the end product.
-Not everything will be new – but a lot will be.
-To Christian Ehrensberger's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/weniger-ethen-mehr-milchsaeure-4123450 )
+If the chemical industry increasingly uses renewable rather than fossil raw materials as a basis, other synthesis routes are necessary.
+So far, plant-based chemicals often only make up a small part of the end product.
+Not everything is new - but a lot is.
+Read Christian Ehrensberger's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/weniger-ethen-mehr-milchsaeure-4123450 )

 In July 2022, UNESCO declared the International Year of Basic Sciences for Sustainable Development.
-In a position paper, the five major professional societies in the life sciences, chemistry, geosciences, mathematics and physics call for basic research in Germany and its importance for sustainable development to be valued more highly, communicated better and promoted more effectively.
+In a position paper, the five major professional societies for life sciences, chemistry, geosciences, mathematics and physics call for basic research in Germany and its importance for sustainable development to be more valued, better communicated and more effectively promoted.
 To the press release

 The implementation of the chemicals strategy with its more than 50 measures will have far-reaching consequences not only for the chemical industry and the use of chemical products.
-Researchers in basic research at universities and non-university research institutions also have to face new challenges, for example if chemicals or entire classes of substances are banned in the future.
-That's what the webinar on June 15, 2022 was about.
+Researchers in basic research at universities and non-university research institutions will also have to face new challenges if, for example, chemicals or entire classes of substances are banned in the future.
+This was the topic of the webinar on June 15, 2022.

-The articles on the sustainability spotlight in the September issue of Nachrichten aus der Chemie are published as a virtual issue "Sustainability" in the Wiley Online Library.
+The articles highlighting sustainability in the September issue of Nachrichten aus der Chemie are published as a virtual issue "Sustainability" in the Wiley Online Library.

 To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204104036

-At this joint Online event by the GDCh and the American Chemical Society (ACS) on October 28, 2020, the role of chemical societies in achieving the 17 UN Sustainable Development Goals was discussed.
+At this joint Online event of the GDCh and the American Chemical Society (ACS) on October 28, 2020, the role of chemical societies in achieving the 17 UN Sustainable Development Goals was discussed.

 The event is available as a video.

 The white paper Science to enable sustainable plastics summarizes the results of the eighth Chemical Sciences and Society Symposium (CS3).
-Download the complete white paper as a PDF in English or the press release in German
+Download the full white paper as a pdf in English or the press release in German

 To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204095287